jaygala24/old-blog/_pages/about.md

 Hi!
 I'm Jay 👋, a CS undergrad from Mumbai University who recently graduated in May 2021.
 I started my programming career with C language in 2017.
 I have fluency in programming languages like C, Python, and JavaScript.
 I have been working on solving problems using ML for over a year now.

 I'm currently working as a research intern at the [University of California San Diego](https://ucsd.edu/) under [Dr. Pengtao Xie](https://sites.google.com/site/pengtaoxie2008) on applying humans' learning skills for Neural Architecture Search, specifically learning from mistakes.
-I was also a Teaching Assistant for the [Unicode Machine Learning Summer Course 2021](https://djunicode.github.io/umlsc-2021/) supported by Google AI Research India.
 I'm also collaborating with [Zeerak Waseem](https://scholar.google.com/citations?hl=en&user=3M3WdvkAAAAJ&view_op=list_works&sortby=pubdate) on Hate Speech Detection using Federated Learning.

+I was a Teaching Assistant for the [Unicode Machine Learning Summer Course 2021](https://djunicode.github.io/umlsc-2021/) supported by Google AI Research India.
+I also conducted a Research Seminar as a part of the Unicode Research Group with the other TAs.
+[Slides](https://drive.google.com/file/d/1BNai1MVN7mx0wuAFgYVKfh48YF-D3PDS/view) and [recording](https://drive.google.com/file/d/1DEDxLmlsJvCtRh5upyT7fvFI4XQA2fi3/view) for the above seminar are available publicly.

 Current areas of interest:
 - Multimodal machine learning (Language and Vision Intersection)